 Using a keyword research tool like Google Keywords Planner, choose the right keywords based on your industry or product/service.

-For example, a travel tour agency specializing in Normandy beach tours should focus on keywords such as “World War II tours” and “D-Day tours” to precisely target their audience interested in historical tours of Normandy.
+For example, when creating an ad for a travel tour agency specializing in Normandy beach tours should focus on keywords such as “World War II tours” and “D-Day tours” to precisely target their audience interested in historical tours of Normandy.

 A list of 15–20 keywords for each ad group is a good rule of thumb.
 Consider the three different keyword match types: broad match, phrase match, and exact match.
 And you don’t have to choose just one.